Molecular lesion: Structural rearrangements

-Single and Double Stranded Breaks
+Single and double stranded breaks

 Single-strand breaks (SSBs) occur when one strand of the DNA double helix experiences breakage of a single nucleotide accompanied by damaged 5'- and/or 3'-termini at this point.
 One common source of SSBs is due to oxidative attack by physiological reactive oxygen species (ROS) such as hydrogen peroxide.
 H_{2}O_{2} causes SSBs three times more frequently than double-strand breaks (DSBs).
 Alternative methods of SSB acquisition include direct disintegration of the oxidized sugar or through DNA base-excision repair (BER) of damaged bases.
 Additionally, cellular enzymes may perform erroneous activity leading to SSBs or DSBs by a variety of mechanisms.
 One such example would be when the cleavage complex formed by DNA topoisomerase 1 (TOP1) relaxes DNA during transcription and replication through the transient formation of a nick.
 While TOP1 normally reseals this nick shortly after, these cleavage complexes may collide with RNA or DNA polymerases or be proximal to other lesions, leading to TOP1-linked SSBs or TOP1-linked DSBs.

-Chemical Adducts
+Chemical adducts

 A DNA adduct is a segment of DNA that binds to a chemical carcinogen.
-Some adducts that cause lesions to DNA included oxidatively modified bases, propano-, etheno-, and MDA-induced adducts.
+Some adducts that cause lesions to DNA include oxidatively modified bases, propano-, etheno-, and MDA-induced adducts.
 5‐Hydroxymethyluracil is an example of an oxidatively modified base where oxidation of the methyl group of thymine occurs.
 This adduct interferes with the binding of transcription factors to DNA which can trigger apoptosis or result in deletion mutations.
 Propano adducts are derived by species generated by lipid peroxidation.
 For example, HNE is a major toxic product of the process.
 It regulates the expression of genes that are involved in cell cycle regulation and apoptosis.
 Some of the aldehydes from lipid peroxidation can be converted to epoxy aldehydes by oxidation reactions.
 These epoxy aldehydes can damage DNA by producing etheno adducts.
 An increase in this type of DNA lesion exhibits conditions resulting in oxidative stress which is known to be associated with an increased risk of cancer.
 Malondialdehyde (MDA) is another highly toxic product from lipid peroxidation and also in the synthesis of prostaglandin.
 MDA reacts with DNA to form the M1dG adduct which causes DNA lesions.